The Three Distinct Types of Human Beings in Gnosticism: Hylic, Psychic and Pneumatic

 Catalysts for Transformation

-Movement between these states typically occurs through specific types of experiences that challenge existing perceptual frameworks:
+Movement between these states typically occurs through experiences that fracture existing perceptual frameworks—not through incremental self-improvement but through rupture:

 From Hylic to Psychic:

-• Suffering that cannot be resolved through material solutions
+• Suffering that cannot be resolved through material means and that refuses to be silenced.

 From Psychic to Pneumatic: